rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 In Rust, errors typically gather two forms of context when they are created: context for the *current error message* and context for the *final* *error report*.
-The `Error` trait exists to provide a interface to context intended for error reports.
+The `Error` trait exists to provide an interface to context intended for error reports.
 This context includes the error message, the source error, and, more recently, backtraces.